GenomicsAotearoa/hts_workshop_mpi/level3/12-annotation.md

 #### Keypoints

-* Annotation is required in order to identify the function and origin of sequences obtaining from HTS analysis
+* Annotation is required in order to identify the function and origin of sequences obtained from HTS analysis
 * There are different databases available for annotation and classification
 * Interpreting the results of BLAST alignments can be a tricky process
   * Understand the meanings of the identity, coverage, e-value, and bitscore metrics when assessing a BLAST output